Using Artificial Intelligence in the VFX and Film Industry

 Another reason not to use AI is that a lot of the programs companies are using to predict the next blockbuster rely on previous data.
 This is a great way to prevent bad movies from getting green-lighted, but it's also a huge problem when you'd like to introduce a new creative genre into the film industry.
 Let's take the superhero genre for example.
 Before the 2000s, superhero movies really didn't appeal to mass audiences.
 In fact, a lot of these movies were flops.
 Such as the Captain America 1990s film.
 If Disney was using AI to decide whether they should have built the MCU, it probably would have never gotten made.

 Also, introducing new actors in the industry through breakthrough roles would be near impossible.
 Because these Hollywood programs are built around marketing popular actors and actresses, the AI would be biased towards those people.
-Therefore anyone who'd like to try at leading a film who didn't have a huge fan base would be denied
+Therefore anyone who'd like to try at leading a film who didn't have a huge fan base would be denied.

 What Does This Mean for the Visual Effects and Animation Industry?